gohugoio/hugo/docs/content/content/organization.md

 menu:
   main:
     parent: content
-next: /content/front-matter
+next: /content/supported-formats
 prev: /overview/source-directory
 title: Content Organization
 weight: 10
 toc: true
 ---

-Hugo uses Markdown files with headers commonly called the *front matter*.
+Hugo uses files (see [supported formats](/content/supported-formats/)) with headers commonly called the *front matter*.
 Hugo respects the organization that you provide for your content to minimize any extra configuration, though this can be overridden by additional configuration in the front matter.